2025 Oahu Guide: Experience Oahu Like A Local

 Bonuses

-go to Insomnia for the best lemongrass chicken, Highway Inn for a taste of Hawaiian style food, Salvage Republic or Sig on Smith’s for modern Hawaiian streetwear, Hound + Quail for vintage finds, Roberta Oaks for your own (not cheesy) aloha shirt, Art at Mark’s Garage or Aupuni Space for modern art from local artists.
+Go to Insomnia for lemongrass chicken, Highway Inn for a taste of Hawaiian style food, Salvage Republic or Sig on Smith’s for modern Hawaiian streetwear, Hound + Quail for vintage finds, Roberta Oaks for your own aloha shirt.

 Nightlife Bonuses: